microsoftgraph/microsoft-graph-docs/api-reference/beta/api/profile-list-account.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieves properties related to the user's accounts from the [profile](../resources/profile.md).
+Retrieves properties related to the user's account from the [profile](../resources/profile.md).

 ## Permissions